Cash Back vs. Flexible Points Credit Cards

 Transferring Points

 Whichever credit card program you use, you’ll need to know which partners transfer.
 What do I mean by this?
-Every flexible points card has partners that they transfer to.
-You take all the points you have earned from the bank, and then transfer them to your favorite hotel chain or airline carrier.
-I cover all of that more in detail in How to Transfer Credit Card Points to Travel Partners (And Why It’s Worth It).
+You take all the points you have earned from the bank, and then transfer them to your favorite hotel chain or airline carrier that partners with them.
+I cover all of that and more in detail in How to Transfer Credit Card Points to Travel Partners (And Why It’s Worth It).

 Cash Back vs. Flexible Points : Side-by-Side